hiperwalk/hiperwalk/docs/install/index.rst

 .. _docs_install_hiperwalk:

-HiperWalk
+Hiperwalk
 =========

-As stated previously,
-HiperWalk is built on top of some Python libraries.
-Before installing HiperWalk,
-we must install these libraries.
+Hiperwalk can be easily installed via pip.

 .. note::

-   If you are installing HiperWalk with no HPC support, you probably did not install ``pip`` as mentioned in :ref:`docs_install_prerequisites`.
+   If you are installing Hiperwalk with no HPC support, you probably did not install ``pip`` as mentioned in :ref:`docs_install_prerequisites`.
    If that's the case, run the following command.